 Features

-- Constructed for permanent use underwater
+- Designed for permanent use underwater

 - Resistant to corrosion, UV light, and impact

-- Preserves color and strength over time
+- Maintains color and strength over time

 - Suitable for both professional and recreational fishing